Breadcrumb

 About Jahangir Khan

 Jahangir A. M. Khan is a professor of health economics and Deputy Director of the Centre for Health Governance at the University.
+He leads Health Economics and Policy Research Group.
 He had his basic education (BSc and MSc) in Economics from Stockholm University and later completed PhD from Karolinska Institutet in Health Systems Research with Health Economics track.
 He worked at the department of Public Health Sciences and Department of Learning, Informatics, Management and Ethics of Karolinska Institutet as a Researcher; at icddr,b (an international health research institute in Bangladesh) as an International Scientist and head of the Health Economics Unit and at Liverpool School of Tropical Medicine in the United Kingdom as a Senior Lecturer before joining the University of Gothenburg in 2020.
-Khan is an affiliated researcher at Karolinska Institutet in Sweden and Adjunct Professor of James P Grant School of Public Health at Brac University in Bangladesh.
+Khan is an affiliated Docent at Karolinska Institutet in Sweden.
+He was an adjunct Professor at the James P Grant School of Public Health in Brac University, Bangladesh.

 Research interest